kynx/kynx.github.io/_posts/2015-04-27-multitenant-etl-with-mysql-proxy.md

 ## The problem of surrogacy

+Initially I thought it would be simple: my transform would first do a [Dimension Lookup / Update](http://infocenter.pentaho.com/help/index.jsp?topic=%2Fpdi_user_guide%2Fconcept_pdi_usr_dimension_lookup_update.html) on the master database, then an Update on the tenant using the surrogate key obtained from the previous step.
+But it's not that simple: to keep things in sync you also nee

 I looked at a number of ways to achieve this simultaneous population of two data warehouses on the DB side.
 These included: